tmachyta/AirMood/README.md

 - past link, which you clone later

 ### Replace Placeholders:
-To connect to your DB, Telegram and Stripe, you should replace PlaceHolders in .env and application.properties
+To connect to your DB, you should replace PlaceHolders in .env
-- Open package resources and open file env and application.properties in your project.
+- Open package resources and open file env in your project.
 - Locate the placeholders that need to be replaced.
 - These placeholders might include values such as
-- spring.datasource.username=$POSTGRES_USER -> replace with your Postgres
+- MYSQL_USER= YOUR_USERNAME -> replace with your MySQL_DB
-- spring.datasource.password=$POSTGRES_PASSWORD -> replace with your password Postgres
+- MYSQL_PASSWORD=YOUR_PASSWORD -> replace with your password to your MySQL_DB
-- stripe.secretKey=your_stripe_secret_key -> replace your stripe secret key
-- telegram.botToken=your_bot_token -> replace with your telegram bot token
+- MYSQL_LOCAL_PORT=YOUR_LOCAL_PORT -> replace with your local port
-- telegram.chatId=your_chat_id -> replace with your telegram chat id
+- MYSQL_DOCKER_PORT=YOUR_DOCKER_PORT -> replace with your docker port

-## And in .env file
-- POSTGRES_USER=postgres
-- POSTGRES_PASSWORD=123456 // change to your password
-- POSTGRES_DATABASE=blog // change to your db
-- POSTGRES_LOCAL_PORT=5434 // chane to your port
-- POSTGRES_DOCKER_PORT=5432 // change to your docker port
-- SPRING_LOCAL_PORT=8088 // change to your local port
+- SPRING_LOCAL_PORT=YOUR_SPRING_LOCAL_PORT -> replace with your spring local port
-- SPRING_DOCKER_PORT=8080 // change to your docker port
+- SPRING_DOCKER_PORT=YOUR_DOCKER_PORT -> replace with your docker port
-- DEBUG_PORT=5005 // change to your port
+- DEBUG_PORT=5006

 # Features 🤌:

-## User  🤵‍♂️
-- Registration like a user
-- Authentication like a user
+## 🏢 Air Company  🏢
-- Create/update/remove a user
+- Create a new air company
-- Display all users
+- Display all air companies
-- Update user role by email
+- Find air company by id
-- Update user role by id
+- Soft-Delete air company by id
-- Find user by id
+- Update air company by id

-## Car 🏎
+## ✈️ Airplane ✈️
+- Create a new airplane
-- Create/update/remove a car
+- Create a new airplane without adding air company
-- Find car by id
+- Update airplane by adding air company
-- Display all available cars

-## Payment 💵
-- Create/update/remove a payment
+- Move airplane between companies
-- Display all payments
+- Display all airplanes
-- Find payment by id
-- Find payment by rental id
+- Find airplane by id
-- Find payment by user id
+- Soft-Delete airplane by id

+## ⏰ Flight ⏰
-- Create payment session
+- Create a new flight
-- - Check successful payment
-- Handle canceled payment

-## Rental 💵
+- Display all flights by air company and status
+- Update flight status to delayed and delayStartedAt
+- Update flight status to active and startedAt
+- Update flight status to completed and endedAt
+- Display all flights by status active and startedAt time more then 24 hours
+- Display all flights by status completed and time difference between started and ended time is bigger than the estimated flight time.
-- Display all rentals
+- Display all flights
-- Find rental by id
-- Find rental by car id
+- Find flight by id
-- Find rental by user id
+- Soft-Delete flight by id
-- Return rental
-- Create/update/remove a rental

-## Role 🙎‍♂️
-- Create/update/remove a role
-- Get role by roleName

 # Controllers 🕹